Ecological Agriculture: Healthy Soil, Healthy People

 This program will provide an interdisciplinary study of agriculture in the context of food systems.
 We will explore competing ideas while developing ecological and holistic thinking, which will be applied in hands-on laboratory and field exercises, expository and scientific report writing, critical analysis of film, and quantitative reasoning.
 Seminar will examine history, policy, and socioeconomic and political contexts of agriculture and health.

-We will combine the topics of tropical farming systems, global health, and the health of agricultural workers.
-We will study agroecology, indigenous agriculture, and permaculture in a tropical context.
-As a final project, students will apply their knowledge to create a farm plan in a geographic area of their choice.
-Tropical farming intersects with larger questions of occupational health, including health-related burdens of workers in agriculture broadly and specifically in migrant laborers in the United States.
-Integrating scientific and political population-based analyses, students will examine public health principles and policies related to pesticide exposure and other chemical, biological, and physical risks faced by agricultural workers.
-Seminar will focus on understanding structural causes of global hunger, poverty, and disease, exploring the common roots of both malnutrition and obesity.
+In spring, we will combine the topics of global farming systems, public health, and the health of agricultural workers.
+We will study basic ecological principles and practices involved in sustainable agriculture, indigenous agriculture, and permaculture.
+Farming intersects with larger questions of occupational health, including health-related burdens of workers in agriculture broadly, and specifically in migrant laborers in the United States.
+Integrating scientific and political population-based analyses, students will examine public health principles, tools, and policies related to pesticide exposure and other chemical, biological, and physical risks faced by agricultural workers.
+Seminar will focus on understanding structural history of agriculture, exploring the common roots of both malnutrition, hunger, and obesity.
+A three-day field trip and three-credit independent project or in-program internship will complete in-class learning.

 Fields of Study